Volunteer

 GENERAL VOLUNTEER OPPORTUNITIES

 Trail Maintenance - The adopt-a-trail program asks that individuals, couples, or small groups walk one trail on a regular basis, providing basic maintenance such as lopping, clipping, and clearing, and reporting more significant maintenance issues to the Park Trail Maintenance Team.
-Friends also has occasional group work days in which volunteers are asked to join us on a group trail project.
+The Friends also has occasional group work days in which volunteers are asked to join us on a group trail project.

 Program Greeters - Volunteers greet people at Salt Pond Visitor Center.
 There are opportunities to greet at summer evening programs late-June through August, in January and February for the Winter Film Series, or at events at other times of year for Friends-sponsored programs.
-Hand out literature and represent the Friends.
+Hand out literature and represent the organization.

 Native Gardens - Calling all gardeners!
 Learn about common native plants on the Cape while raking, pruning, and weeding the planting beds at various park locations on a recurring basis with the direction of park staff.